viamrobotics/docs/docs/program/_index.md

 Save this file on your development machine with the file type of your preferred SDK.

 The sample code contains the required imports as well as the connect logic which establishes a connection for your client application to [communicate with](/internals/robot-to-robot-comms/) the robot's `viam-server` instance.
-This section of the boilerplate code contains your robot's address and a placeholder for the location secret.
+This section of the boilerplate code contains your robot's address and a placeholder for the api key.

 ### Authenticate